hauner/grails-cucumber/README.md

 * create grails like test-report (done)
-* the test report summary prints "Testcase: unknown took 0.065 sec", I do not yet understand why it prints unknown instead of the sceario name
+* the test report summary prints "Testcase: unknown took 0.065 sec", I do not yet understand why it prints unknown instead of the scenario name
 * remove progress/debug println stuff
 * run cucumber scenarios against the grails app (enable `functionalTestPhase`)
 * use grails like configuration for tags, language
 * examples